Pegzcell/DSA-Miniproject-team27-1/README.md

 # ExamTex

 ## Introduction:
-This is a project to create multiple random question papers from large question banks by parsing specification files in *Latex* like format(Refer sample inputs for question banks/papers).  <br> <br>
+This is a project to create multiple random question papers from large question banks by parsing specification files in *Latex* like format (Refer sample inputs for question banks/papers below).  <br> <br>

 ## About the program:
 This is a menu-driven program.
 Select the option number for performing that function:-